1 9 6 4 – 1 9 7 6 (UK)

-Also popular were the Burbles, who talked to each other philosophically using large speech bubbles.
-We never actually saw the Burbles themselves, just the bubbles.
+Also popular were the Burbles, who talked to each other using large speech bubbles.
+We never actually saw the Burbles, just the bubbles.
 Originally they lived inside a grandfather clock.

 The Prof (the man in a white coat who would be blown up regularly a la Tom and Jerry) was filmed in stop-motion by three Russian camera operators at the BBC, including David Cleveland (who also played the Prof).

 Other popular segments included Humphrey the tortoise, the Woofenpuss (a red feather boa that ran around the studio) and pipe-men Phil O’Pat and Pat O’Phil.